 Losing a loved one is among the hardest experiences most people deal with over the course of a lifetime.
 Many of the most common causes of death, including cardiovascular disease, cancer, and plain old age have a reasonable explanation.
 Family members know, in these cases, that the death of their relative was not the fault of any specific person or entity but the result of disease or a life well-lived.
 Unfortunately, this is not always the case.
-Millions of Americans each year must live with the knowledge that their loved one died because of a negligent party or entity could have prevented the death.
+Millions of Americans each year must live with the knowledge that their loved one died because of someone else’s negligence.
+A negligent party or entity could have prevented the death.
+This is why you need to hire an Indianapolis wrongful death lawyer from Hankey Marks & Crider.

 Cases We Handle